krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 IAM database authentication provides the following benefits: 1.
 Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
 2. You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
 3. For applications running on Amazon EC2, you can use profile credentials specific to your Amazon EC2 instance to access your database instead of a password, for greater security.

+#### The engineering team at a retail company manages 3 Amazon EC2 instances that make read-heavy database requests to the Amazon RDS for the PostgreSQL database instance.
+As an AWS Certified Solutions Architect - Associate, you have been tasked to make the database instance resilient from a disaster recovery perspective.
+Which of the following features will help you in disaster recovery of the database?

+- Use cross-Region Read Replicas:In addition to using Read Replicas to reduce the load on your source database instance, you can also use Read Replicas to implement a DR solution for your production DB environment.
+If the source DB instance fails, you can promote your Read Replica to a standalone source server.
+Read Replicas can also be created in a different Region than the source database.
+Using a cross-Region Read Replica can help ensure that you get back up and running if you experience a regional availability issue.

+- Enable the automated backup feature of Amazon RDS in a multi-AZ deployment that creates backups across multiple Regions.
+Amazon RDS provides high availability and failover support for database instances using Multi-AZ deployments.
+Amazon RDS uses several different technologies to provide failover support.
+Multi-AZ deployments for MariaDB, MySQL, Oracle, and PostgreSQL DB instances use Amazon's failover technology.

+The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
+Amazon RDS will back up your database and transaction logs and store both for a user-specified retention period.
+If it’s a Multi-AZ configuration, backups occur on standby to reduce the I/O impact on the primary.
+Amazon RDS supports Cross-Region Automated Backups.
+Manual snapshots and Read Replicas are also supported across multiple Regions.